 Intimate weddings.
 Mirco-weddings.
 Once something niche, now becoming the norm.
-Covid has scuppered the plans of so many brides and grooms since early last year.
+Covid has scuppered the plans of so many couples since early last year.

-I was due to be a bridesmaid at a very special wedding in Australia in March last year.
-We had to cancel our flight literally eight hours before it took off – bags packed and all.
-The wedding ended up postponed only a few days before, leaving the bride and groom with a tremendous amount of rescheduling and stress.
+I was due to be part of the wedding party at a very special wedding in Australia in March last year.
+We had to cancel our flight literally eight hours before it took off - bags packed and all.
+The wedding ended up being postponed only a few days before, leaving the couple with a tremendous amount of rescheduling and stress.
 They are now back to re-planning for this March with all the stress that brings.
 And with the added heartache of a much smaller guest list.
-And, to my great sadness, one less in the bridal party as there’s no way the borders will be open in time.
+And, to my great sadness, one less in the wedding party as there's no way the borders will be open in time.

 Weddings are a big deal.
 Many of us dream about our weddings all our lives.
 It's one of those pivotal moments in adulthood - defining a new chapter of our lives.

-It’s not a wonder Brides and Grooms the world over are finding this time really, really difficult.
+It's not a wonder couples the world over are finding this time really, really difficult.
 It absolutely sucks to have your lives put on hold the way they have been.
 My heart goes out to each and every one of you.

 All that being said, I try as much as I can in life to focus on the positives.
 To force my brain to see the light rather than dwell in the dark.
 So I thought I'd write down a few things I've learned about small weddings in all my years of being an Edinburgh wedding photographer.
 I hope that these thoughts will help those whose plans have been scuppered by bloomin' Covid.

 - Small weddings are very special.
 There's an intimacy, a feeling to them that you simply don't get with a larger event.

 - They are also much more relaxed.
 Big weddings can be really, really stressful.
 The logistics of keeping lots of people happy is challenging.
 Only the most zen couples aren't affected by the work of planning and managing the day.